MONAlIS-A/AI-Engineer-Portfolio/README.md

 Welcome to my AI Engineering Portfolio.

-I am an **AI Engineer focused on building and engineering real-world AI systems**, with an emphasis on **LLM applications, Retrieval-Augmented Generation (RAG), AI agents, backend systems, evaluation, reliability, and production engineering**.
+I am an **AI Engineer focused on building and engineering real-world AI systems**, with an emphasis on **LLM applications, RAG, AI agents, evaluation, reliability, backend systems, and production engineering**.

 This repository serves as the central hub for my AI engineering work.
-Each major project is maintained in its own repository, with technical documentation, experiments, evaluation results, and engineering decisions documented alongside the implementation.
+Each major project is maintained in its own repository, with implementation, technical documentation, experiments, evaluation results, and engineering decisions documented independently.

 ---

 ## 👩‍💻 About Me

-I am an AI Engineer with a strong interest in building **production-grade AI applications rather than isolated model demos**.
+I focus on building **production-oriented AI systems rather than isolated model demos**.

-My focus is on understanding an AI system end-to-end:
+My engineering approach considers the complete lifecycle of an AI system:

-**Problem → Data → Architecture → Model → Evaluation → Deployment → Monitoring → Optimization**
+**Problem → Requirements → Architecture → Implementation → Evaluation → Optimization → Production**

 I am particularly interested in systems where AI quality must be balanced with real-world engineering constraints such as: